ecnepsnai/uLoader/README.md

-# μLoader Chrome Extension
+# μLoader Firefox Extension

-A tiny chrome extension that lets you quickly and easily download files on a page.
-Inspired by Download Master.
+A tiny Firefox extension that lets you quickly and easily download files on a page.